 Setting up your Google Shopping campaigns

-Some of the main benefits of shopping ads over other ad formats are:
+Some of the main benefits of Google Shopping Ads over other ad formats are:

 Attention grabbing - clear product offerings including images and prices to attract buyers making them more likely to click and land on your page.